Understanding the Business Judgment Rule

 The business judgment rule is not absolute.
-Rather, it is a “rebuttable presumption” that places an initial burden on the person who challenges a corporate decision to demonstrate the decision-maker’s “self-dealing or other illegal or inappropriate factor”.
-If the challenger meets that initial burden, the burden of proof shifts to the defendant directors or officers to show that their actions were, in fact, fair to the corporation.
-By law, a breach of legal duties, ie., due care, loyalty, and good faith — negates benefits that flow from the business judgment rule and permits the a challenger to void an action of the board under the entire fairness standard.
+Rather, it is a “rebuttable presumption” meaning that the initial burden of proof is on the person(s) who challenge corporate decisions and corporate decision-makers to demonstrate that their management decisions were not made in the best interest and welfare of the corporation, but rather for their personal financial interests, economic benefit, or inappropriate motives.
+If the challenger meets his or her initial burden of proof, then the burden of proof shifts to the director(s) or officer(s) to show that their actions were, in fact, fair to the corporation and in its best interests.
+By law, a breach of legal duty to the corporation, i.e., loyalty, and good faith — negates the benefits and immunity that flows from the business judgment rule and permits a challenger to void an action of the board under the entire fairness standard.

 The Business Judgment Rule and Oppressed Minority Shareholders

 The business judgment rule is also often cited in minority shareholder oppression cases.
 Generally, a claim of majority oppression or freeze-out in a closely held corporation will similarly shift the burden of proof to the corporation and its directors “to show the intrinsic fairness of the transaction in question upon the showing of self-dealing or ‘other disabling factor’. ” To learn more about minority oppressed shareholders law visit the page found on this site which discusses the law in considerable detail.

 The business judgment rule can offer significant protection to directors and officers.
 It is not, however, absolute nor does it shield directors or officers from instances of fraud, self-dealing, or other unconscionable conduct.